Finding Eigenvalues the Rupert Way: Extending the two dimensional method

 Suppose now the operator $\mathcal{L}$ defines an $A$ system and $B$ system on $\mathbb{C}^n$.
-If for all $\lambda \in \Omega$, $A_\infty = A_{\pm\infty}$ has one unstable direction and $n-1$ stable directions, we can use essentially the same techniques as when there were two dimensions; although the ambient complex dimension has increased, the unstable bundle is still one dimensional.
-Proceeding through the construction as in two dimensions, we again obtain the induced parallel translation $\zeta(\lambda(s))$ from a solution to the $B$ system.
-The natural connection on the Hopf bundle $S^{2n-1}$ takes the same form for every $n$, so the calculations of the geometric phase is no different than in the two dimensional case.
-Likewise if the stable manifold is $1$-dimensional, we may calculate the Chern class of the analogous stable bundle without any serious modification of the method.
+If for all $\lambda \in \Omega$, $A_\infty = A_{\pm\infty}$ has one unstable direction and $n-1$ stable directions, the proof in two dimensions holds; although the ambient complex dimension has increased, the unstable bundle is still one dimensional.
+Likewise if the stable manifold is $1$-dimensional, we may calculate the Chern number of the analogous stable bundle without any serious modification of the method.

-Suppose more generally there are $1< k < n-1$ unstable directions for the system $A_\infty$; the $k$ dimensional unstable bundle, $E$, is again formed from the unstable manifold $W^u(\lambda,\tau)$ of the critical point $(0,-1)$, and the Chern class of this vector bundle equals the multiplicity of the eigenvalues contained in $K^\circ$ \cite{AGJ1990}.
-It is no longer sufficient, however, to look at an eigenvector for the most unstable eigenvalue as in Way's method \cite{WAY2009}, as this will not capture the information of the full unstable bundle.
-To write the transition map of $E$ as a value in $S^1$, as in the two dimensional case, requires us to introduce the determinant bundle constructed from a $k$ dimensional vector bundle.
+Suppose more generally there are $1< k < n-1$ unstable directions for the system $A_\infty$.
+The $k$ dimensional unstable bundle is again formed from the unstable manifold $W^u(\lambda,\tau)$ of the critical point $(0,-1)$, and the Chern number of this vector bundle equals the total multiplicity of the eigenvalues contained in $K^\circ$.
+However, it is no longer sufficient to consider solutions only corresponding to a single eigenvector, as this will not capture the information of the full unstable bundle.
+To write the transition map of the unstable bundle, $E$, as a value in $S^1$ we must introduce the determinant bundle constructed from a $k$ dimensional vector bundle.
 This technique uses subspace coordinates, reducing the dimension of the unstable bundle to one, while raising the ambient complex dimension of the system.
-The goal is thus to apply the same construction of the induced phase to the determinant bundle of the $k$ dimensional unstable space.
+With respect to this coordinatization, the unstable manifold is a trajectory on which we can again calculate the geometric phase, and the goal is thus to apply the same method we use in $\mathbb{C}^2$ to the determinant bundle of the $k$ dimensional unstable space.